raspberrypilearning/flappy-astronaut/worksheet.md

 		x = 7
 	```

 1. Now you need to illuminate the last column of LEDs, pause for a little bit, turn off the column of LEDs and then illuminate the next column along, by reducing the value of `x` by one.
-This can all be done within a `while` loop, that keeps looping until the value of x gets to 0 or the game is over.
+This can all be done within a `while` loop, which keeps looping until the value of x gets to 0 or the game is over.

 	```python
 	def draw_column():